VenkatSaiMinfy/Assignment1/README.md

-After making the changes in readme file using feature branch
+After making the changes in readme file using feature branch for pull request